mzivic7/endcord/README.md

 All channel and server names, topics, descriptions are replaced.
 All channel and server IDs are added to random number and hashed, so they are irreversible changed, and will be different on each run.

 ### Some role colors are wrong
 This is an [issue](https://github.com/python/cpython/issues/119138) with cpython ncurses API.
 It is ignoring color prirs with ID larger than 255.
 This means only 255 color pairs can actually be used.
+Only role colors can reach this limit, because they are initialized last.
 This will be updated in endcord when cpython issue is resolved.
-All custom color pairs are initialized first, so only role colors can pass this limit.
-For each role with color, 2 pairs are initialized.
-Role colors are dynamically loaded, so this can happen only when guild has really much roles.

 ### Some channels are not hidden
 This is because the actual way of getting hidden channels is unknown.
 Only the channels that are user-hidden (in Discord: right click on channel -> remove from channel list) and have no modified notification settings, will not be hidden in endcord.